The Darwin Incident

-The Darwin Incident (ダーウィン事変, Dāuin Jihen) is a Japanese manga series written and illustrated by Shun Umezawa.
+The Darwin Incident (ダーウィン事変, Dāwin Jihen) is a Japanese manga series written and illustrated by Shun Umezawa.
 It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since June 2020.
-An anime television series adaptation produced by Bellnox Films is set to premiere in January 2026.
+An anime television series adaptation produced by Bellnox Films aired from January to April 2026.

 By May 2024, the manga had over 1.6 million copies in circulation.
 In 2022, The Darwin Incident won the 15th Manga Taishō, as well as the Excellence Award at the 25th Japan Media Arts Festival.
+It won the 50th Kodansha Manga Award in the general category in 2026.

 Plot

-During a commando operation carried out by an animal rights organization in a biological research institute, a pregnant chimpanzee is discovered, which will give birth to a "humanzee", a half-human, half-chimpanzee being.
-Named Charlie, he is raised by human parents for fifteen years.
-Neither human nor animal, his behavior and his sensitivity will create sparks within the community.
-But Charlie is unaware that elsewhere, a group of vegan activists seek to make of him their emblem.
+An extremist animal rights organization called the Animal Liberation Alliance (ALA) carries out a raid on a biological research institute and rescues a miscarrying chimpanzee.
+At an animal hospital, she gives birth to Charlie, a rare human–chimpanzee hybrid known as a "humanzee".

-When Charlie entered high school, he met Lucy, a girl who was ridiculed as a "nerd" but was a bright girl, and developed friendship with him.
-However, the ALA (Animal Liberation Alliance), which "repeatedly engages in terrorist activities in search of animal liberation", adds Charlie to its comrades and "plans to lure him into terrorism", taking extreme measures.
-It causes the townspeople to change their attitude towards Charlie and his family.
+Raised by human adoptive parents, Charlie develops physical abilities far beyond those of either humans or chimpanzees.
+Charlie enters high school at the age of 15, where he befriends a shy girl named Lucy Eldred.
+As he attends high school, he faces fear, prejudice, and moral conflict.
+Meanwhile, the ALA set their sights on Charlie.